bioinfo-pf-curie/raw-qc/docs/output.md

-# rawqc: Output
+# Output

-This document describes the output produced by the pipeline.
+This document describes the outputs produced by the pipeline.
 All the plots are taken from the MultiQC report, which summarises results at the end of the pipeline.

 ## Pipeline overview

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps: